InkubatorTieto/melvil/README.md

 >run-server.bat create-db
 ```

-If you want to load book data from xls to the database
+If you want to load book and borrow data from xls to the database
-specify proper path of the file in app.py and then run:
+specify proper path of the file in app.py, note that proper xls file
+is not present in repository because it contain sensitive data.
+When you have proper file and path in app.py run following commands:

 ```bash
 $ . run-server.sh load-xls